HenzaT/the_country_club/README.md

 ## (In Progress) The Country Club - facts about countries and travel tracker
 This is a self-directed project.
-NOTE: this is not yet responsive and it is built for a desktop screen.
-Once I have built out the features more, I will be implementing responsive CSS styling.
 I love travelling and learning geography facts, and so I wanted to create a space where the two come together.
 This is an ongoing project, and I plan to use it as an opportunity to practise some new technologies:
 - TypeScript (in Rails)
 - MySQL